-We both work in healthcare.
-I work in Human Resources, and Jamie works as a coordinator for a local cardiac care unit.
-We love our full-time jobs as well as our part-time gigs.
+I work as a Human Resources Director for a local hospital, and Jamie runs the business we own together – a dog boarding and daycare facility.
 We work a lot, so when we do take time off to vacation, we enjoy our cruises (such as depicted above – taken from our 2015 cruise to the Bahamas).
 We also enjoy short road trips, and most especially our little place on the Rappahannock River where we get to really relax and enjoy the peace and quiet of a slower paced life.
 We travel well together.

 When not traveling, we gain tremendous enjoyment working in our yard.
 Every year seems to find us getting more intense with the gardening, but it truly brings us both a great deal of joy, and something we can do together (or separately, if work schedules interfere).

 For 15 years, Jamie and I enjoyed boating, and the restoration of classic Chris Crafts.
 We owned 3 vintage cruisers during that time – restoring a 27′ cruiser, a 31′ cruiser and a 42′ motoryacht.
 Last year, we found ourselves with more obligations than time would allow us to tend to, so we stepped out of boating – selling our beloved 42′ Commander “Command Performance”, a boat we bought, restored and had the pleasure of owning for 10 years.
 While we miss boating, our lives have changed so dramatically, we know we made the right decision and look forward to new adventures in 2016, and beyond.

 Command Performance – a 1968 Chris Craft Motoryacht